 All students at Great Baddow High School can attend theatre visits to the West End and local theatres as well as participate in workshops hosted at our school.
 Our Acting students in years 12 and 13 run workshops for Year 10 and 11 each year, allowing the year groups to work collaboratively and for the GCSE pupils to get an insight into the BTEC course at KS5 level.

-The music department offers regular workshop opportunities for Samba drumming (using our 40-piece Samba ensemble kit) and ukulele choir workshops.
+The music department offers regular workshop opportunities for Samba drumming, African Djembe Drumming and Ukulele.

 The Creative Arts Channel